Bergamo Lombardy And The Lakes, Italy Travel Guide

 Some hidden gems might be less accessible by public transport and could require more walking, often on uneven terrain.

 Smaller sites, especially churches, may have limited or irregular opening hours.
-Check in advance if possible.
+Check in advance if you can.

-A local guide can enhance the experience of visiting hidden gems, sharing tales and insights not found in guidebooks.
+A local an escort can enhance the experience of visiting hidden gems, sharing tales and insights not found in guidebooks.